-- Free hosting – There are actually companies which offer free hosting for your blog.
+There are actually companies that offer free hosting for your blog.
 Some, like Google’s Blogger, will allow you to point your own domain name at it, so many visitors will not even realize you are using a free service.
-Others will have ads of some kind or, alternatively, make you use a paid plan if you want to attach your blog to your own domain name.
+Others will have ads of some kind or make you use a paid plan if you want to attach your blog to your own domain name.

-- Shared hosting is like having an apartment in a shared building.
+Shared hosting is like having an apartment in a shared building.
 It’s cheaper and requires very little in the way of technical skills.
-Shared hosting is a good choice for websites that have low to moderate traffic.
+Shared hosting is a good choice for websites with low to moderate traffic.
 Most people who are just starting out, even for business, will choose this option.
-All it means is that your blog is sharing server space with other accounts.
+All it means is that your blog shares server space with other accounts.

-- Dedicated hosting allows you to have a server all to yourself.
-That means all of its disk space, memory and processing power is yours to use as you see fit.
+Dedicated hosting allows you to have a server all to yourself.
+That means all its disk space, memory, and processing power is yours to use as you see fit.
 Additionally, you will have your own ISP address.
 With dedicated hosting, you can avoid the problems mentioned above, but it does come at a cost.
-Plans can run into hundreds of dollars a month and the maintenance of your server will require some technical knowledge you may not have.
+Plans can run into hundreds of dollars a month. and the maintenance of your server will require some technical knowledge you may not have.

 More Hosting Considerations

 - Operating System You will usually have a choice between Windows and Linux hosting, and the Windows plans will often run about $10 – $20 more than the Linux ones.
-If you will be using any Microsoft programs with your blog, then you should go with Windows servers.
+If you will use any Microsoft programs with your blog, then you should use Windows servers.

 - Storage refers to how much disk space your blog will take up on a server.
-If you will be posting a lot of photos and videos, for instance, that will take up more space than content that is mainly just text.
+For instance, posting many photos and videos will take up more space than content, mainly text.

-- Data transfers This is often referred to as “bandwidth”, though it is not exactly the same thing.
+- Data transfers This is often referred to as “bandwidth,” though it is not the same thing.
 Bandwidth is how much data you can transfer at once.
-Data transfers in hosting plans refer to how much you are allowed to use altogether each month.
+Data transfers in hosting plans refer to how much you can use each month altogether.
 So if your plan allows only 1GB of data transfers every month, and you have a blog post go viral, you may very well exceed your plan limits.

 3. Use a Content Management System (CMS) like WordPress

-WordPress WordPress.org (not WordPress.com) is one of the most widely used blog and website platforms.
-In fact, WordPress now powers 37% of all websites.
+WordPress (WordPress.org, not WordPress.com) is one of the most widely used blog and website platforms.
+In fact, WordPress now powers over 43% of all websites.